cocos/cocos-docs/en/publish/publish-vivo-instant-games.md

   If you don't check the **Keystore**, you need to configure the signature files **certificate.pem path** and **private.pem path**, where you build a rpk package that you can **publish directly**.
 The user can configure two signature files by using the **...** button to the right of the input box.

-  **Note**: These two signature files are not recommended to be placed in the build directory of the publish package, otherwise the build directory will be emptied each time when it is built, resulting in file loss.
+  **Note**: These two signature files are not recommended to be placed in the **build/qgame** directory of the publish package, otherwise the build directory will be emptied each time when it is built, resulting in file loss.

   The user can generate the signature files from the command line, as follows: